Use the Online Citizen Leader Award Nomination Form to nominate a student, student employee and/or faculty/staff member.

 The candidate for this award is a senior who, throughout their collegiate career, has been a model citizen leader and served as a positive role model for his/her peers.
 This person will have also displayed outstanding involvement and leadership in campus life and have contributed significantly to the general advancement of the interests of student affairs and Longwood University throughout his/her tenure at Longwood University.

 Award Qualifications: All candidates must have a 2.7 cumulative grade point average and be in good standing with the University.
-All candidates must be students with one semester or less left at Longwood.
+All candidates must be students with one semester or less remaining at Longwood.

 The candidate for this award has brought together varying segments of the campus community through his/her strong commitment to relationship building and a desire to engage the campus community through meaningful programming.